Angina is another word for heart-related chest pain. You may also feel pain in other parts of your body, such as:

-There are several types of angina.
-Stable angina occurs when you exert yourself physically or feel considerable stress.
-Stable angina doesn’t typically occur more frequently or worsen over time.
+Stable angina occurs predictably.
+It happens when you exert yourself physically or feel considerable stress.
+Stable angina doesn’t typically change in frequency and it doesn’t worsen over time.

-Coronary heart disease caused by a buildup of plaque along the walls of your arteries is the principal cause of unstable angina.
+The principal cause of unstable angina is coronary heart disease caused by a buildup of plaque along the walls of your arteries.
 The plaque causes your arteries to narrow and become rigid.
-This constricts blood flow to your heart muscle.
+This reduces the blood flow to your heart muscle.
 When the heart muscle doesn’t have enough blood and oxygen, you feel chest pain.

 Risk factors for coronary heart disease include:

 - being male

 - using any form of tobacco

 Men 45 years and older and women 55 years and older are more likely to experience unstable angina.

 The main symptom of angina is chest discomfort or pain.
 The sensation can vary depending on the person.

 - chest pain that feels crushing, pressure-like, squeezing, or sharp